Content Pruning | Audit, Trim, Update, or Remove Low Quality Content to Improve SEO

 5. Improves SEO Performance: Search engines prioritize fresh, high-quality content.
 Outdated or irrelevant content can dilute the effectiveness of your site’s SEO strategy.
 Removing low-performing content allows search engines to focus on your best and most relevant pages.
 This can lead to better rankings and increased visibility for your valuable content.

-How to Implement Content Pruning
+How to Implement Content Pruning | Step By Step Guide

 How to Implement Content Pruning?